 Igniting the power of data means we have to make it move faster, make it more secure and accessible, make it higher quality, and make it infinitely more usable.

 Embedded in our mission is to help organizations spend less time fiddling with data and more time innovating and creating value.
-That’s why we carry data all the way through automated decisioning and rich data applications — to power the innovation our clients need.
+That’s why we carry data all the way through automated decisioning and rich data applications—to power the innovation our clients need.

 I’ve worked in each kind of services business, from highly specialized, boutique data warehousing, to a disruptive cloud consulting firm with locations in the major markets around the world and most recently in the largest and most respected global systems integrator.
 Hakkōda reflects the best qualities of each but what stands out is our bold focus.

 To be bold takes commitment and I knew I needed aligned investors and board members.
 It had to start with Tercera.
-Not only do I know them well from prior ventures, they were on a similar mission to invest in and advise companies who want to lead the Third Wave of Cloud Computing.
+Not only do I know them well from prior ventures, but they were also on a similar mission to invest in and advise companies who want to lead the Third Wave of Cloud Computing.

 Given the dramatic shift toward work-from-home and my prior experience at Appirio, a pre-pandemic pioneer in terms of success with a largely remote workforce, I knew our US team would be virtual.
-We’d redirect that real estate spend into training, while still pulling the team together to connect and build culture in more creative settings.
+We’d redirect that real estate spends into training, while still pulling the team together to connect and build a culture in more creative settings.

-My co-founder Ha and I had seen the rise of IT Services in LATAM and had seen the potential of building a delivery team and a customer innovation center in Costa Rica.
+Our team had seen the rise of IT Services in LATAM and had seen the potential of building a delivery team and a customer innovation center in Costa Rica.
 Hakkōda was the time and this was the moment.

 Want to join us on this mission?
 Apply here.